mainsail-crew/mainsail/docs/configurations/necessary-cfg.md

 **Mainsail requires a minimum configuration to function properly and will display a warning at startup if the required parts are not found in your configuration file(s).**
 {: .warning}

-The following configuration elements are mandatory and  must be configured for Mainsail to operate:
+The following configuration elements are mandatory and  must be configured for Mainsail to operate correctly:

 *  [Virtual SD Card](configuration#virtual_sdcard)
 *  [Display Status](configuration#display_status)